Andy Hicks: Career

-He entered Q School in May 2018 in a bid to win back his place on the snooker professional tour.
+He entered the 2018 Q School in a bid to win back his place on the snooker professional tour.

-In June 2019, Hicks came through Q-School - Event 3 by winning six matches to earn a two-year card on the World Snooker Tour for the 2019/2020 and 2020–21 seasons.
+Hicks came through the third event of the 2019 Q School by winning six matches to earn a two-year card on the World Snooker Tour for the 2019/2020 and 2020–21 seasons.

 Personal life

 He currently lives in Launceston, Cornwall and is the staff pro at Bell's Court Snooker Club in Falmouth.
 His wife Rachel was working there when they met; they married in 2005, and had their first child in 2006.
 He also plays golf, in a local society named after him.